Sunday Schedule: 10:30 a.m. Indoor Worship – may be viewed via YouTube or Facebook

 4-8:00 p Childbloom guitar (sanctuary)

-5:30 – 7:30 p Redemption small group meeting (lounge and fellowship hall)
+5:30 – 7:30 p Redemp. small group meeting (lounge & fellowship hall)

 4 – 8:00 p Childbloom guitar (lounge)

-10:00 a Adult Bible study on Zoom
+10:00 a Adult Bible Study on Zoom

 5-8:00 p Childbloom guitar lessons (sanctuary)